 But, to figure out what consumers from different markets want and need from your brand, you need access to advanced consumer data and insights.
 While a tool like Google Analytics can provide helpful insights, it may not be equipped to deliver the level of detail and nuance you’ll need to make such big decisions.

-Instead, we recommend using advanced brand tracking software, which provides brands with reliable, accurate consumer data.
+Instead, we recommend using brand monitoring, which provides brands with reliable, accurate consumer data.
 With the ability to use customized KPIs and specify your exact target audiences and locations, the data brand tracking tools deliver makes it possible to build an intelligent, well-developed localization marketing strategy.

 Localization marketing isn’t for everyone.
 Some brands are right to avoid it — as they don’t possess the resources or personnel required to make it a success.